MaeteeChan/MaeteeChan/README.md

 👋 **Hello there!**
 ---
 I'm a lawyer, political scientist, and economist deeply passionate about AI/ML, data science, philosophy, pure mathematics, and statistics.
-Currently, I'm immersed in dual studies, majoring in government and political science with a minor in philosophy.
+Simultaneously pursuing undergraduate degrees in Law and Political Science, with a major in Government and a minor in Philosophy.

 📚 **Academic Focus:**
 ---